COVID-19 and Postgraduate Training

 - ECT may be possible to observe or administer in some training centers.
 However, travelling to training centers where ECT is administered may not be possible for other trainees.
 Trainees should submit documentation describing any disruption caused by the pandemic to their ECT training.
 Depending on the length of time restrictions are in place for, it may be necessary for CPsychI to develop alternative approaches to ECT training.

 - Supervisors’ reports continue to be mandatory.
 Educational Supervisors should specifically comment on any training deficits which have occurred during this placement as a result of the pandemic.

 - We would encourage taking time to reflect on all of your experiences, new skills/ challenges and to discuss these with your Educational Supervisor.
-In the context of Covid 19, there are likely to be many suitable subjects, both clinical and non-clinical, for Reflective Notes..
+In the context of Covid 19, there are likely to be many suitable subjects, both clinical and non-clinical, for Reflective Notes.
+The portfolio requirements for Reflective Notes remain unchanged

 - Supervision sessions should continue and may take place by audio or video platforms if physical distancing measures are not possible.

-- Any additional activities, clinical and non-clinical can be logged utilising the appropriate form It is important to note that there are no assessment methods for these activities and they cannot replace your training requirements.
-However they will be available to ARP panels to consider when they are making their progress decisions
+- Any additional activities, clinical and non-clinical can be logged utilising the appropraite form It is important to note that there are no assessment methods for these activities and they cannot replace your training requirements.
+However, they will be available to ARP panels to consider when they are making their progress decisions if learning outcome attainment has been impeded by the pandemic.

 Due to the challenges imposed to complete the ARP process during the Covid 19 pandemic temporary changes to the ARP appeal system will be necessary.
 Step 1 appeals can only be accepted under particular extenuating circumstances which must be specified by the trainee at the time of making an Appeal to an ARP decision.